mingus-sessions/nsmls/CUSTOMIZATION.md

 git rebase --rebase-merges main

-The --preserve-merges option ensures that you don't have to resolve conflicts which you have already resolved while performing merges again.
+The --rebase-merges option ensures that you don't have to resolve conflicts which you have already resolved while performing merges again.

 In case there are merge conflicts anyway, resolve them (possibly with the help of git mergetool), then record them as resolved and let the rebase continue